ikramagix/moodle-local_yeswecanquiz/README.md

 ## Installation

-1. **Download the Plugin**: Obtain the YesYouCanQuiz plugin ZIP file.
+1. **Download the Plugin**: Download the YesYouCanQuiz plugin ZIP file.
 2. **Access Plugin Installation**: In your Moodle site, navigate to `Site Administration → Plugins → Install plugins`.
 3. **Upload and Install**: Upload the ZIP file and follow the on-screen instructions to complete the installation.